NEW DP Forum

 Steve's Opinion - The TDI Pro is better suited for extreme mineral conditions than the TDI SL and offers better battery life as it comes with rechargeable Lithium-Ion batteries.
 It also comes set up for hip or chest mounting, which is good because it weighs much more than the SL.
 I have a TDI and it is a very good detector.
 It is very hard for me to decide at this point which detector offers the best alternative at a lower price than a Minelab GPX 5000, the TDI or the newer Garrett ATX below.
 My take at the moment is if you do not need waterproof the TDI weighs less and costs less and has the better coil selection.
 The ATX below is waterproof and easier to operate with an edge in performance overall.

 Steve's Opinion - The ATX is a great addition to my working collection of detectors.
 It is a substantial step up from the Infinium in features and performance.
 The ATX is a very versatile detector and fully capable of almost any task a person wants to use it for.
 In my case that will be mostly in water and underwater use as like most waterproof detectors it weighs more than normal.
 At 6.9 lbs. it is one of the heaviest detectors I have ever used and the included sling is a must for any above water use for more than a few hours.
 The ATX is a superior beach and water detector and one of the best pulse induction nugget detectors currently available.
 It is sensitive to gold nuggets weighing as little as 0.1 gram.
 I would say the small gold capability is exceptional for a PI detector.
 And there can be no denying it is also one of the coolest looking detectors I have ever owned!
 As I note above with the TDI it is a tough call overall but based on my use of the ATX so far I would have to call it the best value going in a ground balancing PI at the moment, especially in the United States.
 I just wish a lighter weight version made specifically for prospecting was available.
-More will be known in the next few months as more people get to use the ATX under real field conditions.

 Steve's Opinion - It is simple.
 If getting the most possible depth on multi-ounce gold nuggets is what you want, then the Minelab GPX detectors are the standard to beat.
 They also rival many VLF detectors for small gold sensitivity.
 It can handle ground conditions and hot rocks that bring other detectors to their knees.
 These are the detectors of choice for professional nugget hunters, and many recreational hunters worldwide.
 A big caveat, however.
 In many gold fields, with low mineralization, high trash, and small gold, a good VLF detector may actually do as well or better than a PI unit for far less money.
 See my note on PI units farther up on this page.
 But for most gold bearing locations around the world this is the machine to have.
 If I had to own one and only one prospecting detector, it would be a Minelab GPX 5000.